rodrigoklein/gs1-hc-spec/V1.0/Workflow_Samples/QueryPreferences.md

-# QueryMessage Sample
+# QueryPreferences Sample

-Following the workflow samples, in this document we will explain how to query a HC Server to retrieve the partner Preferences.
+Following the previous workflow examples, in this section we will explain how to query a trading partner webservice to retrieve the partner’s Preferences.

-In this scenario, you are the CNPJ 15042274000195 and your trading partner has the CNPJ 83042274000167 that is a Distributor.
+In this hypothetical scenario, a manufacturer has the CNPJ 15042274000195 and its trading partner (distributor) has the CNPJ 83042274000167.

-You want to know how can you send the messages to his server.
+The manufacturer wants to know how messages need to be sent to the distributor’s webservice.

 - Sender - CNPJ 15042274000195 (Manufacturer)
 - Receiver - CNPJ 83042274000167 (Distributor)